 High-Performing large MPOs will be granted control of a larger portion of funds under two federal transportation programs – the Surface Transportation Program (STP) and the Transportation Alternatives Program (TAP) – and these MPOs will also receive funds through a set aside under the new Fixing and Accelerating Surface Transportation (FAST) program.
 The Grow America Act defines High-Performing MPOs as those that coordinate well with other MPOs in the region, consider performance goals as part of their planning, have equitable approaches to decision making, and demonstrate high technical capacity.

-The GROW AMERICA Act will provide $5 billion in funding over four years for the Transportation Investment Generating Economic Recovery (TIGER) grant program.
-The TIGER grant program will be available for another four years, extending a proven track record of helping metropolitan regions to coordinate innovative, multi-modal transportation projects that serve the diverse travel and goods movement needs of their residents and businesses in the 21st Century.
+The GROW AMERICA Act will provide $7.5 billion in funding over six years for the Transportation Investment Generating Economic Recovery (TIGER) grant program.
+The TIGER grant program will be available for another six years, extending a proven track record of helping metropolitan regions to coordinate innovative, multi-modal transportation projects that serve the diverse travel and goods movement needs of their residents and businesses in the 21st Century.

 The GROW AMERICA Act will also empower local communities by: